johnjateng9-dotcom/e7449270-4b61-4fa8-813d-f9cd3c602460/replit.md

 - **Migrations**: Managed through drizzle-kit with PostgreSQL dialect
 - **Type Safety**: Drizzle-zod integration for runtime validation

-Current schema includes:
+Comprehensive schema includes:
+- **Users**: Authentication profiles with roles and subscription plans
+- **Teams**: Organizations with ownership and membership management
+- **Projects**: Team-based projects with status tracking and metadata
+- **Tasks**: Kanban-style tasks with assignments, priorities, and hierarchical structure
+- **Channels**: Chat channels for team and project communication
-- Users table with id, username, and password fields
+- **Messages**: Chat messages with replies, reactions, and file attachments
+- **Documents**: Collaborative documents with version control
+- **Files**: File storage with team/project/task associations
+- **Sessions**: Secure session management for authentication
+- All tables include proper relations and foreign key constraints
-- Zod schemas for insert validation
+- Zod schemas for comprehensive validation and type safety

 ## Development Environment